ajmalhasan/file-format-management/README.md

 ## Project Configration:

-Project can easily be imported on Eclipse, however there will be slight modifications for Net-beans or IntelliJ IDEA.
-All dependencies/libraries are in the lib folder which can be added into class-path.
+Project can easily be imported into Eclipse, however there will be slight modifications for Net-beans or IntelliJ IDEA.
+All dependencies/libraries are in the 'lib' folder which can be added into class-path.

-Database dump in included with the project as a employees.rar file.
+Database dump is included with the project as a 'employees.rar' file.

-Tomcat 6 has been used an application server, however project can be run on other application servers like JBoss or Glass-fish.
+Tomcat 6 has been used as an application server, however project can be run on other application servers of choice like JBoss or Glass-fish.

 ANT build script is also provided so that project can be build independently.

 ## Project Usage:

-When the application is run it shows four options as radio button group i.e.
+When the application is run it shows four options as radio button group vertically i.e.

 * Search All Employees.
 * Search All Departments.
 * Search By Employee.
 * Search By Department.

-When search by employee or by department is checked a combo box with employees or departments is shown which can be selected.
+When 'Search by Employee' or 'Search by Department' option is selected a combo box with employees or departments respectively is shown below with their respective values.

-User have to select file format type in the combo box.
+User will also have to select file format type of his choice from another the combo box.

-After the search criteria is submitted, a download link will display from where a report can be downloaded in required format.
+After the above search criteria is submitted, a download link will be showen.
+Upon clicking that link a report can be downloaded.

 Thanks